-After the incisions are made, breast tissue is removed and reshaped to achieve the desired breast contour.
+After the incisions are made, Dr. Guarnieri will remove and reshape the breast tissue to achieve the desired breast contour.
 The nipple and areola are usually moved higher on the breast or resized.
-Excess skin is trimmed to create a tighter, more defined appearance.
-Incisions are closed with stitches.
+Dr. Guarnieri then trims excess skin to create a tighter, more defined appearance.
+He will then close incisions with stitches.

 For a few days following the surgery, patients are likely to have bruising, soreness and swelling.
 Breasts are usually wrapped in an elastic bandage or a surgical bra for about a week; a support bra is then worn continuously for a month.
 Stitches are removed after 1 to 2 weeks.
 Most patients return to work within a week; exercise and other strenuous activity should be avoided for about a month.

 Results are immediate.
 As swelling subsides and scars fade, breasts continue to improve in appearance.
 Patients who thoroughly discussed their goals prior to surgery, and had realistic expectations of what it could provide, report high satisfaction levels.
 Although the breasts are still subject to the effects of aging, breast lift produces long-lasting results.

 In addition to the usual risks associated with surgery and anesthesia, risks specific to breast lift include the following:

 - Temporary or permanent change in nipple/breast sensation

 - Irregularities in breast contour/shape